nathanwoulfe/Preflight/README.md

 A plugin can have multiple user-editable settings, of type `GenericSettingModel` - these are displayed in the backoffice settings section, and configured in a plugin constructor.
 Each setting requires:
  - `{string} Name`: should be obvious?
  - `{guid} Guid`: a unique identifier for the plugin
- - `{string} Value`: a default value
+ - `{Dictionary<string, object>} Value`: a value dictionary, where the key is the variant culture code
+ - `{object} DefaultValue`: an optional default value applied to all variants when the setting is first registered
  - `{string} Description`: a friendly explanation of what the setting controls
  - `{string} View`: a path to an Umbraco property editor view (`SettingType` holds common options)
  - `{int} Order`: the order for display on the settings tab
+ - `{object} Prevalues`: an optional object to provide property editor prevalues for use in the setting UI (eg a list of checkbox values)

+The following settings are added by default to all plugins
+ - **Properties to test**: allows subsetting properties per test (eg Plugin 1 should run on all Block Grid properties, Plugin 2 should only run on TextBox)
+ - **Disabled**: set to true to exclude the plugin from test runs
+ - **On save only**: only run the plugin on save events, not when loading the content app

-To populate the settings on a plugin, use the `PluginSettingsList.Populate()` method - it adds a couple of common default settings (disabled, and run on save only) by default, to save some boilerplate.
+To populate the settings on a plugin, use the `PluginSettingsList.Populate()` method.

 ### Check()
 `Check` is the method where the magic happens.
 The only requirement for the method is that it sets the `Failed`, `FailedCount` and `Result` fields on the enclosing class - the content app depends on these values existing.